A Journal for Reflection

 - Christine Darden (b.
 September 10, 1942) Aeronautical Engineer for NASA researching supersonic flight and sonic booms.

 - Mark Dean (b.
-March 2, 1957) Engineer & Co-inventor of the first IBM PC and the 1-gigahertz microprocessor.
+March 2, 1957) Engineer & Co-inventor of the first IBM PC, the color PC monitor, and the 1-gigahertz microprocessor.

 - Annie Easley (1933-2011) Mathematician & Software Developer for the NASA Centaur Rocket Stage, used to launch the Cassini probe, and laying the foundation for launches of the Space Shuttle and satellites.